ProvableHQ/leo/documentation/leo_by_example/token.md

 ## <a id="step3"></a> Private Transfer

-Let's privately transfer 20 tokens from Bob to Alice.
-Switch to Bob's private key and call the private transfer function.
+Privately transfer 20 tokens from Bob to Alice.
+Put Bob's private key in `.env`.
+Call the private transfer function.

 ```bash
 echo "